Macon

 Deerlick Astronomy Village, Grier's Field

-" 5) Turn right (South) onto Double Wells Road and go 0.3 miles to Aaron Grier Road (ja gravel road) 6) Turn right (West) onto Aaron Grier Road and go approximately 0.5 miles to the DAV entrance, Star Gate 1 (SG1).
+" Pack some snacks for the drive from Macon; this destination is a justified detour.
+5) Turn right (South) onto Double Wells Road and go 0.3 miles to Aaron Grier Road (ja gravel road) 6) Turn right (West) onto Aaron Grier Road and go approximately 0.5 miles to the DAV entrance, Star Gate 1 (SG1).
 [Special note: Deerlick Astronomy Village is a gated community, but during the star party the gate will be open during daylight hours.]
 7) At the wooden sign Members Field, take a right onto Griers Field, the DAV office is at the end of the road.' "

 Stafford Air Strip